What is a Third Nerve Palsy?

 What are the symptoms of Third Nerve Palsy?

 People over 10 years of age with third nerve palsy usually have double vision (diplopia) due to misalignment of the eyes.
 If a droopy eyelid (ptosis) covers the pupil, diplopia may not be noticeable.
 Ptosis of the eyelid or an enlarged pupil may be the first sign of a third nerve palsy.
 Young children usually do not complain of double vision.
-Figure 1 demonstrates outward position of the eye underneath the droopy eyelid signifying the palsy.
-Figure 2 demonstrates the droopy eyelid.

 What causes Third Nerve Palsy?

 A third nerve palsy may be present at birth (congenital), and the exact cause may not be clear.
-Acquired third nerve palsy can be associated with head injury, infection, migraine, brain tumor, aneurysm, diabetes, or high blood pressure.
+Acquired third nerve palsy can be associated with head injury, infection, migraine, brain tumor, aneurysm, diabetes or high blood pressure.

 What problems develop in children with Third Nerve Palsy?